 Nifty Next 50 is a great option for people looking to invest money in a multi-cap fund.
 In the medium to long term, the returns in the past have been impressive.
 There can be jerks in your journey but patience ultimately pays off.
 Investing in a disciplined way through SIPs is the smartest way to go.
 I prefer Index funds over ETFs because you do not have the SIP option in ETFs.
 Your doubts and suggestions are welcome.

-Note: The article has been updated for 2020.
+Note: The article was last updated on 26-Feb-2022.
 Please note that Table 1: Nifty Next 50 vs Nifty CAGR Returns is based on data till 2018.
 It will be updated soon.